 Nursing homes hurt and kill people many different ways.
 Maybe the most frustrating injuries are out-of-control bedsores.
 Why?
 Because so little effort and care is required to avoid these injuries that almost always occur because the nursing home or hospital was negligent in their care of the patient.

-People suffering from this often think the are alone.
+People suffering from this often think they are alone.
 But this is a phenomenon both here and Maryland and nationally.
 Sure, you might from a feature article in your local paper once a while highlighting these crimes.
 But then everyone closes that paper and carries on while our most vulnerable continue to be literally mistreated to death.

 - Overview of bed sore cases in Maryland